 - Hi!
 I am Paramnoor Singh, a Chartered Accountant and the Managing Partner of R. Arora & Associates, a legacy firm set up by my father in 1984.

-- With encouragement from my dad, I set up the Delhi office right from scratch, introduced a totally new line of service, and created a strong clientele.
+- With encouragement from my dad, I set up the Delhi office right from scratch.

 - Here is my story of how we have grown to almost 60 team members and a global set of clients.